 You have to turn over a lot of rocks to find those rare hidden gems.
-Sometimes the best approach is to simply start at the ‘A’s.
+Sometimes the best approach is to simply start with the ‘A’s.

 Whether it be marijuana or bitcoin, you don’t need to be invested in the most talked-about sectors to still make very good long-term returns.

 How much money do I need to start?
 How much can I lose?
-Should I use an RRSP or a TFSA?
+How do I make my first stock purchase?
 Which brokerage is best?
 Some basic advice for first time stock buyers.

 How picking stocks at random can be a surprisingly effective strategy.